 Eternal Light Flagstaff

-On Thursday March 15, 2018, Madison Square Park Conservancy breaks ground on a landscape renovation surrounding the Eternal Light flagstaff, in partnership with the United Veterans War Council and the New York City Department of Parks & Recreation.
+In 2018, Madison Square Park Conservancy completed a landscape renovation surrounding the Eternal Light flagstaff, in partnership with the United Veterans War Council and the New York City Department of Parks & Recreation.
 Learn more about the project via the New York Times or in our official announcement.

-Giving the monument the street-facing prominence it deserves, the renovation project will remove fencing crowding the monument’s base to create an open plaza which will serve as a new Park entrance at 24th Street.
-Designed by Lichten Craig, the new entrance plaza is expected to be complete in time for the Veterans Day Parade commemorating the 100th anniversary of Armistice Day on November 11, 2018.
+Giving the monument the street-facing prominence it deserves, the renovation project removed fencing crowding the monument’s base to create a new Park entrance plaza at 24th Street.
+Designed by Lichten Craig, the new entrance was highlighted at the Veterans Day Parade commemorating the 100th anniversary of Armistice Day on November 11, 2018.

 Designed by Thomas Hastings (1860-1929)—of Carrère and Hastings, architects of many notable buildings including the New York Public Library—the monument features a 30-foot-tall flagstaff supported by a massive stepped pedestal of Milford pink granite, inscribed with the names of significant battle sites and tributes to those who served their country in the First World War.
 The decorative bronze flagstaff base sculpted by Paul Wayland Bartlett (1865-1925) features rams’ heads and garlands, it supports a five-pointed, star-shaped luminaire, continuously lit as an eternal tribute to all those who have made the ultimate sacrifice in defense of our freedom.